tanvirhossai/CSE331L_Section_7_Summer20_NSU_Midterm_1/README.md

 _For Part-2:_
 *

+_Submission Process:_
+* Fork this repo and download using this link - https://github.com/aaneloy/CSE331L_Section_7_Summer20_NSU_Midterm_1.git
+* Complete both Part 1 and 2.
+* Push the submission in your Repo.

 ## License 📄
 This work is dual-licensed under MIT and CC BY-NC-SA 4.0.
 You can choose between one of them if you use this work.